Why is this medication prescribed?

-Fluticasone oral inhalation is used to prevent difficulty breathing, chest tightness, wheezing, and coughing caused by asthma.
-Fluticasone is in a class of medications called corticosteroids.
-It works by decreasing swelling and irritation in the airways to allow for easier breathing.
+Fluticasone oral inhalation is used to prevent difficulty breathing, chest tightness, wheezing, and coughing caused by asthma in adults and children 4 years of age and older.
+It is in a class of medications called corticosteroids.
+Fluticasone works by decreasing swelling and irritation in the airways to allow for easier breathing.

-Fluticasone comes as an aerosol to inhale by mouth.
-Fluticasone is usually inhaled twice a day.
+Fluticasone comes as an aerosol to inhale by mouth using an inhaler and as a powder to inhale by mouth using an inhaler.
+Fluticasone aerosol oral inhalation (Flovent® HFA) is usually inhaled twice daily.
+Fluticasone powder for oral inhalation (Flovent® Diskus) is usually inhaled twice daily.
 Try to use fluticasone at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use fluticasone exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Talk to your doctor about how you should use your other oral and inhaled medications for asthma during your treatment with fluticasone inhalation.
-If you were taking an oral steroid such as dexamethasone (Decadron, Dexone), methylprednisolone (Medrol), or prednisone (Deltasone), your doctor may want to gradually decrease your steroid dose starting at least 1 week after you begin to use fluticasone.
-Special care will be needed in certain situations for several months as your body adjusts to the change in medication.
-Ask your doctor for more information.
+If you are using any other inhaled medications, ask your doctor if you should inhale these medications a certain amount of time before and after you inhale fluticasone inhalation.
+If you were taking an oral steroid such as dexamethasone, methylprednisolone (Medrol), or prednisone (Rayos), your doctor may want to gradually decrease your steroid dose starting at least 1 week after you begin to use fluticasone.

 Fluticasone helps to prevent asthma attacks (sudden episodes of shortness of breath, wheezing, and coughing) but will not stop an asthma attack that has already started.
 Do not use fluticasone during an asthma attack.
 Your doctor will prescribe a short-acting inhaler to use during asthma attacks.